Fran PierceCEO and Chairman

 Fran is serving her fourth term as a member of the Board of Directors of Chestnut Hill College.
 She was a 2016, 2013, 2006, and 1998 finalist for the Ernst & Young Greater Philadelphia Entrepreneur of the Year Award for Technology Services, and a recipient of the Women's Fund of New Jersey Award for Outstanding Achievement in the Field of Technology.

 SmartCEO Magazine honored Fran with a Brava!
 Women in Business Achievement Award, recognizing her as one of Greater Philadelphia’s most influential female leaders in 2010.
 Philadelphia SmartCEO100 selected Fran as a leader in the 2012 Best-Run Companies program.
-She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence in the category of Minority-Run Companies.
-DSA was a SmartCEO GovStar finalist in 2017, and a GovStar Star Performer - Large Category in 2018.
-The company is five time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.
+She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence.
+DSA was a SmartCEO GovStar finalist in 2017, a GovStar Star Performer - Large Category, and a Philadelphia CEOReport Velocity 50 awardee in 2018.
+The company is a five time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.